 Some might say that workstations are a necessary evil.
 Users with varying degrees of technical and security aptitude are using them 24/7, communicating with the world and taking care of business.
 With workstations being an indispensable part of business, comes a substantial security burden, especially for your information technology staff.

 In the workstation security policy, you will define rules intended to reduce the risk of data loss/exposure through workstations.

-Often, information security best practices are used synonymously with “Oh that’s just common sense.”
+Often, information security best practices are used synonymously with “Oh, that’s just common sense.”
 But remember that in security - and perhaps life in general - there’s no such thing as common sense.
-Spell out these best practices clearly with as much detail as possible.
+Spell out these best practices clearly and with as much detail as possible.